kdeldycke/awesome-billing/readme.md

 - [Why I Love Usage-Based Pricing](https://www.rdegges.com/2020/the-only-type-of-api-services-ill-use/) - “The most important reason I like this pricing model is that it heavily incentivizes both the customer and the service provider to act in everyone's best interest.”
 Also details issues with other pricing models.

 - [Socially Optimal Pricing of Cloud Computing Resources](https://webee.technion.ac.il/people/shimkin/PAPERS/Menache-CloudPricing-Conf2011.pdf) - “The socially optimal operating point is unique, and can be sustained by a linear, usage-based tariff, which charges a fixed price per unit resource and unit time.”
-This paper justify of usage-based pricing for cloud resources.
+This paper justify usage-based pricing for cloud resources.

 - [A Survey of Profit Optimization Techniques for Cloud Providers](https://dl.acm.org/doi/fullHtml/10.1145/3376917) - “The strategy of improving user service quality is discussed first, followed by the pricing strategy for cloud resources to maximize revenue.”